 Junior Leadership Program (JLP)

-To expose all Year 9 students to the possibilities of taking on leadership positions within the classroom, within the school, within the community and within their peer group, building on the existing structures that operate.
+The Junior Leadership Program aims to expose all Year 10 students to the possibilities of taking on leadership positions within the classroom, within the school, within the community and within their peer group, building on the existing structures that operate.
 Building self‐esteem through hard work, accomplishment, and recognition are vital factors in the leadership model.
 By taking on positions of responsibility at school and in their communities, students will feel genuinely good about themselves.
 A 2004 study at the University of California Santa Barbara found that people with leadership roles in high school are more likely to hold managerial positions as adults, earning higher incomes than those in non-leadership roles.

 Qualities of Leadership